 - Step 3:

-- Move from the initial server-focussed assessment and group related business applications together for ease of understanding and access once they were migrated to Microsoft Azure.
-A more business-relevant view will then be created and allow further cost and performance optimisation.
+- Move from the initial server-focussed assessment and group related organisation applications together for ease of understanding and access once they were migrated to Microsoft Azure.
+A more organisation-relevant view will then be created and allow further cost and performance optimisation.
 Separate, where needed, some applications into Platform as a Service (PaaS), and others into Software as a Service (SaaS).

 - Step 4: